Levels of relationships in Sweden

 So, welcome to Swedish dating and mating life.
 You will love it!
 Unless… well, ask your non-Swedish spouse. ;)

-Understand Swedish culture & quirks, read “How to be Swedish – A Quick Guide to Swedishness – in 55 Steps“, here on Amazon
+Understand Swedish culture & quirks, read my book: “How to be Swedish – A Quick Guide to Swedishness – in 55 Steps“, here on Amazon

 More about (weird) Swedish behavior